 Globe Trade Centre (GTC) is a real estate investor and developer focusing on Poland and capital cities in Central and Eastern Europe.
-GTC actively manages a real estate portfolio of commercial buildings providing office and retail space (46 commercial buildings with nearly 747,000 sq m as of 30 September 2020) in Poland, Budapest, Bucharest, Belgrade, Zagreb and Sofia.
+GTC actively manages a real estate portfolio of commercial buildings providing office and retail space (45 commercial buildings with nearly 715,000 sq m) in Poland, Budapest, Bucharest, Belgrade, Zagreb and Sofia.
 GTC is listed on the Warsaw Stock Exchange, included in the mWIG40 index and inward listed on the Johannesburg Stock Exchange.